epigen/unsupervised_analysis/README.md

 **Dimensionality Reduction**

 **Principal Component Analysis (PCA)**
-We used Principal Component Analysis (PCA) [ref] from scikit-learn (ver) [ref] as the linear approach.
-We visualized [n_components] principal components and kept [X/all] components for downstream analyses.
+We used Principal Component Analysis (PCA) [ref] from scikit-learn (ver) [ref] as the linear approach with the solver [svd_solver].
+We visualized [dimensions] principal components and kept [n_components/all] components for downstream analyses.
 For diagnostic purposes we visualized the variance explained of all and the top 10% of principal components (PCs) using elbow- and cumulative-variance-plots, sequential pair-wise PCs for up to 10 PCs using scatter-, and density-plots (colored by [metadata_of_interest]), and finally loadings plots showing the magnitude and direction of the 10 most influential features for each PC as lollipop plot and biplot for sequential combinations of PCs.
 The R packages ggally (ver) [ref] and ggrepel (ver) [ref] were used to improve the diagnostic visualizations.

 **Uniform Manifold Approximation and Projection (UMAP)** Uniform Manifold Approximation projection (UMAP) from umap-learn (ver) [ref] was used as the non-linear approach.
 The metric [metric] and number of neighbors [n_neighbors] were used for the generation of a shared k-nearest-neighbor graph.
 The graph was embedded in [n_components] dimensions with minimum distance parameter [min_dist].